obsidian-level-maker/Obsidian/README.md

 A brief summary of changes:

-Basic support added for HacX 1.2, Chex Quest 3, Harmony, and Hexen.
+Basic support added for Chex Quest 3, HacX 1.2, Harmony, Hexen, and Strife.

-Hexen map format is supported; in addition there is a translation layer to convert some Doom-formatted prefabs to Hexen format.
+Hexen map format is supported; in addition there is a translation layer to convert Doom-formatted generic prefabs to Hexen format.

-Experimental support added for Strife.

 GUI Customization and Theming added